EXPLORE THIS STORY

-Russia as a responsible mediator against destabilizing Western hegemony
+Russia as responsible mediator against destabilizing Western hegemony

-The dominant tone oscillates between diplomatic factuality and accusation toward the West, particularly visible in Russian media coverage of Spain's Prime Minister's criticism of "servile compliance" with the United States.
-Russian media systematically amplify dissenting European voices, such as those of Sanchez or Orban, to demonstrate fissures in the Western bloc.
-This strategy of highlighting intra-European divisions serves the Russian narrative of a fragmented and hypocritical West.
+The dominant tone oscillates between diplomatic factuality and accusations against the West, notably visible in coverage of Spain's Prime Minister's criticism of "servile alignment" with the United States.
+Russian media systematically amplify European dissenting voices, such as Sánchez or Orbán, to demonstrate fissures within the Western bloc.
+This strategy of foregrounding intra-European divisions serves the Russian narrative of a fragmented and hypocritical West.

-The silences are revealing: no direct mention of Russian military actions in the Middle East, of Russian involvement in regional conflicts, or of the humanitarian consequences of escalations.
-The emphasis is placed on constructive Russian diplomacy while carefully obscuring controversial aspects of Moscow's regional policy.
-The expansion of BRICS with the example of Sri Lanka is presented as a natural alternative to the failing Western order.
+Notable absences are revealing: no direct mention of Russian military actions in the Middle East, Russian involvement in regional conflicts, or humanitarian consequences of escalation.
+Emphasis falls on constructive Russian diplomacy while deliberately obscuring controversial aspects of Moscow's regional policy.
+BRICS expansion, exemplified by Sri Lanka, is presented as a natural alternative to the failing Western order.

-The narrative framing clearly structures the protagonists: Russia and its partners (the Emirates, BRICS countries) embody diplomatic stability, while the United States and its allies represent irresponsible escalation.
-This dichotomy serves Russian geopolitical interests by legitimizing its role as an alternative power against Western hegemony, while deflecting attention from its own controversial military interventions in the region.
+The narrative framing clearly structures protagonists: Russia and its partners (Emirates, BRICS nations) embody diplomatic stability, whilst the United States and allies represent irresponsible escalation.
+This dichotomy serves Russian geopolitical interests by legitimising its role as an alternative power against Western hegemony, whilst redirecting attention from its own controversial military interventions in the region.

 Systematic omission of Russia's military role in Middle Eastern conflicts